purposeindustries/intellyo-application-design-system/README.md

 # Intellyo's Application Design System

 Intellyo's frontend framework (or FeF as we call it), written in [React](https://reactjs.org).
-We created this repository to organise our components and have a consistent design style throughout our application.
+We created this repository to organise our components and have a consistent design style throughout our applications.

 ### Applications using FeF